OneOverCosine/python_userinput/README.md

 1. In PyCharm (or VS Code, as that's what I'm using) open project in a folder named ``python_userinput``.
 This is going to be the same name as the repository
 2. Create a README.md file and populate it.
 3. Create a .gitignore file and add the names of the files you don't want added.
 For those using PyCharm, that would be the environment files in ``venv/`` and ``.idea``.
+For VS Code add ``.vscode/``.
+REMEMBER TO SAVE THIS FILE!
 4. Now, create a new repository on Github, giving it the same name as the folder you're working in.
 For this example, that's ``python_userinput``.
 Leave all the tickboxes empty when you create it.
 5. Following the steps shown in your new empty repository:
     - Move to the command line (works in VS Code and PyCharm) use ``git init`` to initialise the directory.